 1st Part: Basic Position, Buildup, execution of the send out portion.
-50% of the points

-2nd Part: after instruction from the Judge, Downing, final basic position.
-50% of the points

-If the dog does not go the minimum distance or cannot be stopped with 3 commands.
-There will be no evaluation of the exercise.
+50% of the points 2nd Part: after instruction from the Judge, Downing, final basic position.
+50% of the points If the dog does not go the minimum distance or cannot be stopped with 3 commands.
+There if the dog does not go the minimum distance or cannot be stopped with 3 comma will be no evaluation of the exercise.